|

 # => "DH"

-Optparser : parses commandline options in more effective way using OptParser class. and we can access options as hashed parameters.
+Optparser : parses commandline options in more effective way using OptParser class.

-ruby input.rb -P"The Times of India" --category"article"
+Passing parameters ruby input.rb -P"The Times of India" --category"article"

 Accessing parameters